bradwestness/bradwestness.github.io/_posts/2020/2020-08-08-switching-to-unifi.md

 * Software to let you configure your network (the controller)
 * A hardware router (for routing traffic to the correct location on your network)
 * A hardware switch (for enabling you to connect wired ethernet devices)
-* A hardware Wifi access point (for enabling you to connect wireless devices)
+* A hardware wifi access point (for enabling you to connect wireless devices)

 In the UniFi ecosystem, it's best to think of these all as discrete functions, and the various pieces of hardware that Ubiquiti makes can fulfill them in different ways.